Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

    Ok(host.invoke_transfer(&owner, balance)?)

 A transfer can fail in two ways, either your contract has insufficient funds, or the receiver account does not exist.
-Neither can occur in this contract, so we can propagate the error out with the ``?`` operator.
+Neither can occur in this contract.
+This is because it tries to transfer its own balance, and because a contract always has a valid owner.The code propagates the error out with the ``?``, which will become useful when testing the contract.

 The final definition of the "smash" receive function is then: